Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

-\begin{itemize} \item Sine Transformation tasks.
-The system is driven by a sinusoidal periodic input $s(t)=\sin(t)$ and asked to predict different transformations, such as $\tilde{\mathbf{y}}(t)=\Big(|\sin(x/2)|, \sin(2x), \sin(3x), \sin^{2}(x),\sin^{3}(x), \cos(x), \cos(2x), \cos(3x), \rm{saw}(x), \rm{saw}(2x),... \Big)$.
-The inputs $[s(t), s(t+\delta t), ...]$ are chosen to have 30 data points per period of the sine, thus with $\delta t=2\pi/30$.
-The total dataset size is 250 data points.
-If the target is symmetric with respect to the input, the task only requires nonlinearity.
-If the target is asymmetric, then both nonlinearity and memory are required. \item Mackey-Glass forecasting.
-The Mackey-Glass time-delay differential equation takes the form $\dfrac{ds}{dt} = \beta \dfrac{s_{\tau}}{1+s_{\tau}^{n}} - \lambda s$ and is evaluated numerically with $\beta$ = 0.2, n = 10 and $\tau$ = 17.
-Given $s(t)$ as external varying input, the desired outputs are $\tilde{\mathbf{y}}(t)=\Big(s(t+\delta t), s(t+2\delta t),..., s(t+\rm{M}\delta t) \Big)$, corresponding to the future of the driving signal at different times.
-We used 22 data points per period of the external signal for a total of 250 data points.
-This task predominantly requires memory as constructing future steps requires knowledge of the previous behaviour of the input signal. \item NARMA tasks.
-Non-linear auto-regressive moving average (NARMA) is a typical benchmark used by the reservoir computing community.
-The definition of the x-th desired output is $\tilde{y}_x(t) = \rm{NARMA}\Big\{s(t')|x\Big\}=As(t'-1) + Bs(t'-1) \sum_{n=1}^{x}s(t'-n) + Cs(t'-1)s(t'-x) + D$, where the constants were set to the commonly adopted values A = 0.3, B = 0.01, C = 2, D = 0.1.
-The input signal $s(t')$ used is the Mackey-Glass signal, where the variable $t'$ is introduced to account for a possible temporal shift of the input.
+\textbf{Non-Linear Auto-Regressive Moving Average Tasks.} Non-linear auto-regressive moving average (NARMA) is a typical benchmark used by the reservoir computing community.
+The definition of the x-th desired output is $\tilde{y}_x(t) = \rm{NARMA}\Big\{s(t')|x\Big\}=As(t'-1) + Bs(t'-1) \sum_{n=1}^{x}s(t'-n) + Cs(t'-1)s(t'-x) + D$, where the constants are set to A = 0.3, B = 0.01, C = 2, D = 0.1.
+The input signal $s(t')$ is the Mackey-Glass signal, where the variable $t'$ is introduced to account for a possible temporal shift of the input.
 For $t'=t$, $\tilde{y}_x(t)$ is the application of NARMA on the Mackey-Glass signal at the current time t, while for $t'=t+10\delta t$, $\tilde{y}_x(t)$ is the result of NARMA on the input signal delayed by ten time steps in the future.
 The index $x$ can instead vary between one, defining a task with a single temporal dependency, and fifteen, for a problem that requires memory of fifteen inputs.
-Varying $x$ and $t'$, we can define a rich variety of tasks with different levels of difficulty. \item Evaluations of memory-capacity (MC) and non-linearity (NL).
-Memory capacity and non-linearity are metrics frequently used for the characterization of the properties of a physical device.
-While these metrics do not constitute tasks in the common terminology, we include them in this section for simplicity of explanation.
-Indeed, we used the same training methodology to measure MC and NL as in the other tasks faced.
-We evaluate these metrics with the Mackey-Glass time-delay differential equation as input.
-This gives results that are correlated to conventional memory-capacity and nonlinearity scores, with some small convolution of the input signal - negligible for our purposes of relatively assessing artificial spin reservoirs and designing network interconnections.
-For memory-capacity the desired outputs are $\tilde{\mathbf{y}}(t)=\Big(s(t-\delta t), s(t-2\delta t),..., s(t-\rm{k}\delta t) \Big)$, corresponding to the previous inputs of the driving signal at different times.
-To avoid effects from the periodicity of the input signal, we set k=8.
-The R$^{2}$ value of the predicted and target values is evaluated for each value of $\delta t$ where a high R$^{2}$ value means a good linear fit and high memory and a low R$^{2}$ value means a poor fit a low memory.
-The final memory-capacity value is the sum of R$^{2}$ from $k$ = 0 to $k$ = 8.
+Varying $x$ and $t'$, we can define a rich variety of tasks with different computational complexity.